-To perform the work described in these Specifications, the Contractor must hold a C-27 State of California Contractors License.
-Any Contractor holding a different license who feels qualified to submit a proposal on this work must notify the City Contact in writing at least seven days prior to the proposal due date.
+To perform the work described in this Contract, the Contractor must hold a C-27 State of California Contractors License.
+Any Contractor holding a different license who feels qualified to submit a proposal on this work must notify the Technical Representative in writing at least seven days prior to the proposal due date.
 After a thorough review of the proposed license substitution, the City will inform the Contractor, in writing, of its decision prior to the proposal closing.
 The City's decision is final.

 Any person supervising the use of pesticides, herbicides, or rodenticides must possess a valid Qualified Applicator's Certificate for Category B. The Contractor must also hold a Pest Control Business License and retain the services of a licensed Pest Control Advisor (PCA), and must be registered with the County Agriculture Commissioner.
-The Contractor must possess the below licenses prior to submitting their proposal.
-Please provide numbers and details in chart below.
+The Contractor must identify the below licenses when submitting their proposal.